Provide and maintain centralized criminal record and identification information.

 Percentage of Sex Offender Registrations Available On-line

 Analysis of results and challenges: In nearly every case in which an offender moves into Alaska from another state, additional information must be obtained in order to determine the comparable Alaska statute for registration requirements.
-Program analysis and development has resulted in the more efficient completion of research required to ensure accurate information on the Sex Offender Registration website, and has reduced the number of offenders' convictions requiring research prior to posting on the website.
+A recent Alaska Supreme Court ruling requires a statute to statute comparison to determine if the elements of the out of state statute for which an offender was convicted are comparable to an Alaska statute which would require registration.
+This level of analysis requires consultation with Department of Law staff for legal assessments.
+Aside from the legal assessments, program analysis and development has resulted in more efficient completion of research required to ensure accurate information on the Sex Offender Registration website and has reduced the number of offenders' convictions requiring research prior to posting on the website.

 |B1: Core Service - Ensure sex offenders known to the Department of Public Safety have provided required information.|

 Target #1: 100% of sex offenders known to the department submit required documentation on quarterly or annual basis per AS 12.63 (Registration of Sex Offenders)

 Percentage of Sex Offenders in Compliance